 EXP Speaker Series 2: Feedback/Feedforward: Why Feedback Alone Doesn’t Work and What To Do About It

-Access period for webinar recording: One year from date of registration.
+Access period: One year from date of registration.

 Dr. Jim Sellner, Ph.D., DIPC.

 Executive Vice President, People Analytics & Talent Activation, VIVO Team Development

 With over 40 years experience working with and training over 3,000 entrepreneurs and business leaders, Jim’s sole purpose is to Bring Out the Genius in People.
 Jim is the author of more than 1,600 articles and three amazing books including “Leadership for Einstein’s: Bringing Out the Genius in People While Becoming Great Ourselves.”

 Jim was originally trained and worked as a city planner, and was on faculty at the University of British Columbia.
 Then he went on to obtain an MA and PhD in psychology.